codarrenvelvindron/codarren.github.io/_posts/2020-01-01-Making-own-blog-5-minutes.md

  - If you already own a domain name, proceed to next step.

 ## 4. Link your custom domain to your github.io
- - We configure the domain name on github side first
+ - We start with github first
  - Go to your fork, in my case: https://github.com/codarrenvelvindron/codarrenvelvindron.github.io/
  - Hop to: Settings > Github Pages > **Custom Domain **
  - Change to your custom domain and click on **save**